Roderick Barclay: Honours

-Roderick Barclay was appointed CMG in the King's Birthday Honours of 1948, CVO in the Coronation Honours in 1953 and knighted KCMG in the Queen's Birthday Honours of 1955.
-He was awarded the additional honour of KCVO in 1957 and promoted to GCVO in 1966.
+Roderick Barclay was appointed CMG in the 1948 Birthday Honours, CVO in the 1953 Coronation Honours and knighted KCMG in the 1955 Birthday Honours.
+He was awarded the additional honour of Knight Commander of the Royal Victorian Order (KCVO) in 1957 and promoted to GCVO in 1966.
 The Danish government awarded him the Grand Cross of the Order of the Dannebrog and the Belgian government awarded him the Grand Cross of the Order of the Crown.